 Sulake haven’t always created their own applications, oh no!
-They have purchased IRC Galleria, a chat program which is extremely popular in Finland.
-Another thing they have created in Mini Friday, an experiment to see if Mobile Virtual Worlds are successful and seeing whether or not real-time virtual worlds work!
+They have purchased IRC Galleria, a chat program which is hugely popular in Finland.
+Another thing they have created is Mini Friday, an experiment to see if Mobile Virtual Worlds are successful and seeing whether or not real-time virtual worlds work!
 Mini Friday consists of a Club and Bar, in a few different languages.

 A newer version called Bobba Bar is available for the iPhone and iPod touch.
 Though Sulake didn’t create it, IRC-Galleria is also owned by them after buying it in April 2007.
 IRC-Galleria is the largest, most active social networking site in Finland!
 In 2009, Sulake created a mobile-based virtual world for teenagers of the age 16+ which was first supported on the iPhone, iPod touch and Nokia phones but is now supported on most other mobile networks.

 Sulake is working on its portable Habbo Hotel, accessible from mobile phones – first launched in the Apple App store in 2014 and Android in 2015.
 In the past they have developed other mobile Habbo content, such as games which you can download, for a small fee.
 BobbaBar is now available for your iPhone and iPod touch through iTunes and most mobile phones.